wth-mvp-s/LT/(development)/I/articles/article.oop.md

     When troubleshooting, individual modules can be viewed in a very isolated manner.
     Many improvements can be subsequently adopted via ADTs without the slightest change in all environment or application programs.

+# struct
- C#, structs are inherently immutable (can't be changed after creation).
+- C#, structs are inherently immutable (can't be changed after creation).
+- Grouping Related Data